 On 10 April 2007, the Basic Act on Ocean Policy was enacted.

 On 14 May 2007, the National Referendum Act was enacted to facilitate constitutional amendments.

-On 1 June 2007, two bills were passed, one for revising the Act for the Establishment of the Ministry of Defence, and the other for revising the Self-Defence Forces Act.
+On 1 June 2007, two bills were passed, one for revising the Act for the Establishment of the Ministry of Defense, and the other for revising the Self-Defense Forces Act.

 On 20 June 2007, education reform bills were passed.

 A certain consistency is discernible from the foregoing sequence.
 Although the then 52-year-old “Young Master Prime Minister” had only been in politics for a short time and had yet to develop an actual philosophy of his own, his career closely revolved around two main themes: constitutional revision and reforming the laws on education.
 In this sense he had faithfully carried on the political bloodline of Nobusuke Kishi the “Yokai of the Showa era”.

 Abe’s proposed “departure from the post-war regime” is universally understood to have been derived from two sources.
 One is the notion of an “overall review of post-war politics” as put forth by the hawkish Prime Minister Yasuhiro Nakasone in the 1980s, the other is Ichirō Ozawa's discourse on being a “normal nation”, which held sway in Japanese political circles at one time in the 1990s.
 The three have one objective in common: say nay to the post-war peace constitution and the values advocated by post-war democratic education.

 To make matters worse, in the election for the House of Councillors at the end of July 2007, the LDP suffered a huge defeat under Abe’s leadership, such that the party lost for the first time in its history its highest majority status in the House.